eclipse-archived/ceylon-lang.org/documentation/tour/initialization.md

 # #{page.title}

-This is the twelth part of the Tour of Ceylon.
+This is the thirteenth part of the Tour of Ceylon.
 In the [last part](../language-module) we learned about the language module, `ceylon.language`.
 Now we're going to go into the details of *initialization*.